Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Vectorization

 An alternative choice is the block-Jacobi preconditioner $\inv{\tilde \Phi}_{(4)} = \invtp {\mathscr{L}}_{(4)} \inv {\mathscr{L}}_{(4)}$.
 It only takes into account the diagonal blocks of $\mathscr{M}_{(4)}$, and is therefore cheaper to evaluate.
 It is particularly effective if the entries of $\mathscr{K}_{(4)}$ are sufficiently small (when $\mathscr{M}_{(4)}$ is highly diagonally dominant).

 Note that it is possible to combine CR, PCR and PCG in a hybrid solver, switching between algorithms at different levels in the recursion.
-For the sake of simplicity, we restrict ourselves to CR+PCR and CR+PCG where the switchover happens when the number of remaining blocks equals the vector length.
+For the sake of simplicity, we restrict ourselves to CR+PCR and CR+PCG with switchover at the level where the number of remaining blocks equals the vector length.